kkoomen/qbr/README.md

 $ ./src/qbr.py
 ```

-This opens a webcam interface where you see basically the above photo.
+This opens a webcam interface with the following things:

-There are a few things you have to know:

-### The first 9-stickers in the upper left corner
+### The first 9-sticker display in the upper left corner

 This is preview mode.
 These will update immediately and display how Qbr has
 detected the colors.

-### The second 9-sticker display below the one in the upper left corner
+### The second 9-sticker display in the upper left corner

 This is a snapshot state.
 When pressing `SPACE` it will create a snapshot in
 order to show you what state it has saved.
 You can press `SPACE` as many times